-One of the most important stepping-stones on the path to healthy eating is reading food labels.
+An important stepping-stone on the path to healthy eating is reading food labels.
 Do not be fooled by various labels or packaging that read as all natural or organic.
-Many packaged foods on the market are chock-full with processed sugars, trans fats, and other ingredients that are harmful to your health.
+Many packaged foods on the market are chock-full of processed sugars, trans fats, and other ingredients that are harmful to your health.
 You simply cannot trust the processed or packaged foods that you purchase, short of independent laboratory analysis.
 This isn’t very practical, of course.
 Do your homework and make the best choice you can with the information you have.
 Reading and understanding ingredients that are listed on food labels will guide you to better food choices and ultimately living a healthier lifestyle.

 Many food items are currently exempt from being labeled; this includes GMO (genetically modified organisms) ingredients, irradiated ingredients, pink slime and ingredients from cloned animals.
 Be especially on the lookout for corn and soybean ingredients/derivatives including lecithin.
 Most corn, soybean and cotton crops grown in the United States have been genetically modified.

 One way that you can be sure that a product is free of these ingredients is for the product to state it is non-GMO.
 For more GMO information, you can download a Non-GMO Shopping Guide from the Institute for Responsible Technology.
 Labels that state “all organic” have little meaning without the official USDA Organic seal, ensuring the product is at least 95% organic.
+Processed foods can be labeled organic if only 80% of the ingredients are organic.
 The official seal is your best assurance of quality, however keep in mind that it has been compromised over the past several years.
+And organic junk food is still junk food.

 Eating healthy really comes down to a change in your mindset – choosing to eat “real” food.
-The bottom line is the least processed, the more natural a food is, than the better it is for you!
-I purchase fresh veggies, fruits and meats and prepare meals for my family from scratch.
-I prefer to purchase as much as I can from local farms and sources that do NOT use GMO seeds and pesticides; we consume grass-fed meats and dairy products that are free from hormones and antibiotics.
-I also try to purchase certified organic foods as much as I can afford to from grocery stores that I trust.
+The bottom line is the least processed, the more natural a food is, the better it is for you!
+Do your best to purchase fresh veggies, fruits and meats and prepare meals from scratch.
+Purchase from local farms and sources that do NOT use GMO seeds (preferably heirloom seeds) and pesticides.
+Consume grass-fed meats and raw dairy products that are free from hormones and antibiotics.
+Eat certified organic foods as much as you can afford to and from grocery stores and co-ops that you trust.

-I am careful to read EVERY label listed on EVERY food before I make my purchase at the grocery store!
-My preference is in glass containers vs. cans or plastic.
+Be diligent to read EVERY label listed on EVERY food before you make a purchase!
+Choose glass containers whenever possible over cans or plastic.

 - Corn syrup, high fructose corn syrup and corn sugar – It is critical to cut out all corn syrup from your food supply.
 High fructose corn syrup is one of the worst things you can put into your body.
 The majority of it is made from genetically modified food and contains mercury.
 It has been linked to diabetes, an increase in triglyceride levels and LDL (bad) cholesterol levels, obesity and metabolic syndrome.